Laser Hair Removal Pre & Post Treatment Care

 - Tylenol is recommended for post treatment discomfort.

-- You may apply cool towels, ice packs or aloe vera to alleviate discomfort due to heat.
+- Over the counter medication is recommended for post treatment discomfort or you may apply Restorative Gel (highest recommended), cool towels, ice packs or aloe vera to alleviate discomfort due to heat.

 - Avoid using seat warmers immediately after treatment